hashicorp/packer/.github/ISSUE_TEMPLATE.md

-_Read these instructions before submitting_
+_Please read these instructions before submitting_

 **DELETE THIS TEMPLATE BEFORE SUBMITTING**

 _Only use Github issues to report bugs or feature requests, see https://www.packer.io/community.html_

-Specifically we _don't accept_ issues for:
-- _Timeout waiting for SSH/WinRM_ - Unless there is evidence pointing towards a bug in packer. e.g it works with a previous version, or you can manually connect with the same credentials, etc. Ask on the mailing list if you are unsure.
+For example, _Timeouts waiting for SSH/WinRM_ are generally not bugs within packer and are better addressed by the mailing list.
+Ask on the mailing list if you are unsure.

 If you are planning to open a pull-request just open the pull-request instead of making an issue first.